alasdairrae/insets/README.md

 `NOT "areaname" IN( 'Orkney Islands','Shetland Islands') OR "inset" = 'Yes'`

 And in all cases you just do a similar filter on the box layer to show a box round these areas.

+*Just note that in different versions of the file the columns have different names - e.g. in the 2020 version, the ONS local authority name column is called "lad20nm" but in the 2022 version of the file it's called "ons_name" - so just update any of the filter text below to reflect this, if you need to.

 I used data from the ONS geography portal to create this.
 It's all open, licenced under the Open Government Licence v3.0.